RadioShuttle/MQTTPushClient_Android/README.md

 ## Prerequisites to test drive app
 ![App icon](/docs/readme/app_icon.png)

 The app can be downloaded from the app store (_Google Play Store_ or _Apple App Store_) which is the easiest way to test drive it.
-This app is designed as an addition to an existing MQTT environment and provides an easy-to-use interface with the ability to receive MQTT messages as push notifications.
+This app has been designed as an addition to an existing MQTT environment and provides an easy-to-use interface with the ability to receive MQTT messages as push notifications.

 Required MQTT server: